Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 * Keeping the peace, even when it costs you?

-* Saying ‘I’m fine’ when you actually feel like hell — and wishing someone would finally notice?
+* Saying “I’m fine” when you actually feel like hell.

-If you’re tired of bending over backwards to make life easier for everyone else, you’re in the right place.
-Like so many women and gender rebels, I know what it’s like to lose your voice trying to keep the peace.
-I work with folks who’ve spent years managing other people’s comfort — and are ready to stop apologizing for having needs of their own.
+I know what it’s like to lose your voice trying to keep the peace.
+My passion is working with folks who’ve spent years managing other people’s comfort, and are ready to stop apologizing for having needs of their own.

-Together, we’ll start untangling the stories that have kept you stuck — whether it’s complex trauma, perfectionism, people-pleasing, internalized biphobia, or old family messages that told you it wasn’t safe to take up space.
-We’ll get curious about the roots of those patterns, help you build your ‘no’ muscle, and practice quieter ways of being kind that don’t erase you in the process.
+Together, we can start untangling the stories that have kept you stuck - whether it’s perfectionism, complex trauma, people-pleasing, internalized biphobia, or old family messages that told you it wasn’t safe to take up space.
+We’ll get curious about the roots of those patterns, build your “no” muscle, and practice ways of being kind that don’t erase you in the process.

-It’s time to say fuck it, and paint outside the lines.
-Rediscover the parts of yourself that are playful, creative, and real.
+It’s time to paint outside the lines.
+Rediscover the playful and creative part of yourself.
 It’s okay to have a light heart.
 It’s okay to want more.
-It’s okay to step into your power — even if your voice shakes a little.
+It’s okay to step into your power, even if your voice feels a little shaky.

 Own your truth.
 Stand firm in your wisdom, and live a life of imperfect authenticity.